 Mobile homes are available as single-wide, double-wide, and larger.
 Floor plans, building materials, finishes, and appliances can be customized just as with a standard site-built home can.

 What Makes a Standard Site-Built Home?

 When you picture the common residence, what you likely see is the standard site-built home.
 Most often, site-built homes are made of wood and on the land where it will permanently sit.
 Unlike manufactured homes, the rules and regulations that apply to standard, site-built homes vary by state, city, and county.
-This is one of the primary differences between mobile homes and manufactured homes when compared against site-built housing.
+This is one of the primary differences between manufactured homes vs site-built homes.